How Payday Loan Regulation are Fueling the Rise of Loan Sharks in England

 The recession has forced families to modify the way that they handle their finances.
 Today’s consumers are hesitating to take on long-term debt since the country’s economic recovery remains subdued.
 Instead, people are turning to interim solutions.
 Housing prices are rising as are travel costs and utility bills.
 The Telegraph reports that rail fares have increased by 23 percent in the last 20 years while inflation is quickly surpassing housing prices.
 A person who earns an average salary will have to save for 22 years to accumulate enough funds for a deposit on a home today.

-Russell Hamblin-Boone, CFA’s chief executive, said, “Our analysis of hundreds of thousands of loan applications proves that borrowers are being excluded from credit and concerns are growing for how they are filling the gap in their finances.”
+Russell Hamblin-Boone, CFA’s chief executive, said, “Our analysis of hundreds of thousands of loa forms proves that borrowers are being excluded from credit and concerns are growing for how they are filling the gap in their finances.”